the UM's Information Literacy Framework

 • question and evaluate the reliability of sources;

-• develop critical thinking, which is essential for producing and disseminating high-quality work.
+• develop critical thinking skills, which are essential for producing and disseminating high-quality work.

-Closely linked to subject-specific teaching, they also complement digital, writing, and communication skills, reinforcing their consistency and scope.
+Closely linked to subject-specific instruction, they also complement digital, writing, and communication skills, thereby enhancing their coherence and impact.

-This reference framework is intended for all those involved in training:
+This guide is intended for all stakeholders in the field of education:

-• To teachers, to support them in structuring, enriching, or enhancing their competency-based training programs;
+• To teachers, to help them structure, enrich, or enhance their training programs using a competency-based approach;

 • To librarians, who play a key role in the acquisition and development of these skills;

-• To students, who will find it a clear guide to helping them succeed in their studies, prepare for their entry into the workforce, and strengthen their civic autonomy when it comes to information.
+• To students, who will find here a clear guide to help them succeed in their studies, prepare for their transition into the workforce, and become more independent and informed citizens.

-A shared, readable, and adaptable tool, this reference framework marks an important step in supporting the quality of learning and encouraging ever greater mastery of information within the university.
+A shared, accessible, and adaptable resource, this framework represents a significant step forward in supporting the quality of learning and fostering an ever-greater mastery of information within the university.